So you think I got an evil mind?

 The entire movie is made up of an objective view interspersed with Brian’s filming of the experiment in 16mm.
 He does interviews with Coupland, Krissi, Harry, and even Jane later on, and this introduces them all and gives the viewer an idea of their individual characters.
 It’s also a way to provide exposition about what’s going on in the experiment, as people explain to Brian and his camera what they’re about to do, and what all the monitoring and recording equipment is for (but they never do explain why they won’t let the poor girl sleep).

-Professor Coupland had worked with another patient some years earlier, a disturbed little boy; he shows decade-old black-and-white film of the child both during his lecture and more later on to Brian.
+Professor Coupland had worked with another patient some years earlier, a disturbed little boy; he shows a decade-old black-and-white film of the child both during his lecture and more later on to Brian.

 David Q, was possessed by something he called “Mr. Gregor,” after a character in a bedtime story his parents read to him (Possibly Farmer McGregor from Peter Rabbit?).
 In the film, David says that Mr. Gregor is “the man who makes things happen”–and, as if to demonstrate, a light falls from the ceiling and things go flying around in the kitchen.
 When the boy is under Mr. Gregor’s influence, his face distorts in an alarming way.